Robert Baden-Powell, 1st Baron Baden-Powell: After Mafeking

-Baden-Powell returned to England to take up the post of Inspector-General of Cavalry in 1903.
+Baden-Powell returned to England on the SS Kinfauns Castle in March 1903 to take up the post of Inspector-General of Cavalry two months later, on 7 May 1903.
 While holding this position, he was instrumental in reforming reconnaissance training in British cavalry, giving the force an important advantage in scouting ability over continental rivals.
 Baden-Powell was a career cavalryman but realised that cavalry was no match against the machine gun; however, his superiors, Kitchener and French, the latter also a career cavalryman, still regarded the cavalry as indispensable, with the result that cavalry was used in the First World War with little effect, yet the major item exported from Britain to Flanders during the War was horse fodder.

 In 1907, Baden-Powell was promoted to Lieutenant-General but put on the inactive list.
-In October 1907, he was appointed to the command of the Northumbrian Division of the newly formed Territorial Army.
+On 1 April 1908, he was appointed to the command of the Northumbrian Division of the newly formed Territorial Force (TF).
 During this appointment, Baden-Powell selected the location of Catterick Garrison to replace Richmond Castle which was then the Headquarters of the Northumbrian Division.

 On 19 February 1909, facing censure for his public comments about Germany as an enemy, Baden-Powell abruptly sailed in the SS Aragon via Portugal and Spain to South America.
 The Belfast Newsletter reported that when in March 1909 he visited Santiago de Chile for three days, "He was given a warmer reception than had ever been afforded a foreigner in South America."
 He sailed back in the RMS Danube by 1 May 1909.
 In 1910, aged 53, Baden-Powell was retired from the Army.
 In 1915, Baden-Powell's book "My Adventures as a Spy" was published, lending to false suggestions he had been active as a spy during the war.